Panics/bpd_model/readme.md

 - The 4 sets of faders represent the IMU data received (in OSC messages) from the arduino
 - The knob represents the BPD Model data received from the python script

-# Running the pyton script
+# Running the python script

 The python script is [main.py](./main.py).
 This script provides a skeletal implementation with the following: